luapower/nw/nw.md

 ## Rendering

-Drawing on a window or view must be done inside the `repaint` event.
+Drawing on a window or view must be done inside the `repaint` event by requesting the window's bitmap or OpenGL context and drawing on it.
-To force a repaint, use `invalidate()`.
+The OS fires `repaint` whenever it loses (part of) the contents of the window.
+To force a repaint anytime, use `invalidate()`.

 #### `win/view:repaint()`

 Event: window needs redrawing.
-Now it's a good time to request the window's bitmap or OpenGL context and use it to draw on the window.
+To redraw the window, simply request the window's bitmap or OpenGL context and draw using that.

 #### `win/view:invalidate()`